basham/swit-workshop-impact/slides.md

 Ideate + Create + Test + Refine

 Notes:
 When you work in the solution space, you ask the question, "What solutions are worth pursuing?"
-In these activites, you ideate to explore possibilities; you create prototypes; you test those possible solutions; and you refine them based on what you've learned.
+In these activities, you ideate to explore possibilities; you create prototypes; you test those possible solutions; and you refine them based on what you've learned.